DPDK/dpdk/doc/guides/sample_app_ug/vhost_crypto.rst

 .. code-block:: console

-    ./vhost_crypto [EAL options] -- [--socket-file PATH]
+    ./vhost_crypto [EAL options] --
-        [--cdev-id ID] [--cdev-queue-id ID] [--zero-copy] [--guest-polling]
+    		--config (lcore,cdev-id,queue-id)[,(lcore,cdev-id,queue-id)]
+    		--socketfile lcore,PATH
+    		[--zero-copy]
+    		[--guest-polling]

 where,

+* config (lcore,cdev-id,queue-id): build the lcore-cryptodev id-queue id connection.
+Once specified, the specified lcore will only work with specified cryptodev's queue.

-* socket-file PATH: the path of UNIX socket file to be created, multiple instances of this config item is supported.
-Upon absence of this item, the default socket-file `/tmp/vhost_crypto1.socket` is used.
+* socket-file lcore,PATH: the path of UNIX socket file to be created and the lcore id that will deal with the all workloads of the socket.
+Multiple instances of this config item is supported and one lcore supports processing multiple sockets.

-* cdev-id ID: the target DPDK Cryptodev's ID to process the actual crypto workload.
-Upon absence of this item the default value of `0` will be used.
-  For details of DPDK Cryptodev, please refer to DPDK Cryptodev Library Programmers' Guide.

-* cdev-queue-id ID: the target DPDK Cryptodev's queue ID to process the actual crypto workload.
-Upon absence of this item the default value of `0` will be used.
-For details of DPDK Cryptodev, please refer to DPDK Cryptodev Library Programmers' Guide.

 * zero-copy: the presence of this item means the ZERO-COPY feature will be enabled.
 Otherwise it is disabled.
 PLEASE NOTE the ZERO-COPY feature is still